BetweenWalls/PD2-Singleplayer/README.md

 4. Run PD2 as you would normally to get the latest patch/update
 5. Run PlugY.exe as administrator

-When this collection is updated, getting the newest [shared stash](https://github.com/BetweenWalls/PD2-Singleplayer/blob/main/Diablo%20II/Save/_LOD_SharedStashSave.sss) only requires replacing the old version with the new one, although there may be other updated files too.
+When this collection is updated, getting the newest [shared stash](https://github.com/BetweenWalls/PD2-Singleplayer/blob/main/Diablo%20II/Save/_LOD_SharedStashSave.sss) only requires replacing the old version with the new one, although there may be other updated files that you may want as well.
 You can see which files were updated from the [commits page](https://github.com/BetweenWalls/PD2-Singleplayer/commits/main).

-If you need to revert to an older version of PD2 (to drop maps or other incompatible items) you can use the **patch_d2.mpq** files included in the **Patches** folder.
-You can also update old files to the most recent season with [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2).
+If you want to update old character/stash files, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2).

 ## Stash Organization
 The shared stash has multiple pages and can be navigated in increments of 1, 10, or 100 pages at a time.
 The stash is organized as follows: